PlaceSpeak/LUCD/readme.md

 **example.json**

-This is an example of a re-zoning applications published using the LUCD schema in the **JSON** data format. *More applications illustrating additional formatting will be added*.
+This is an example of a re-zoning and development application published using the LUCD schema in the **JSON** data format.

 **example.xml**

+This is an example of a re-zoning and development application published using the LUCD schema in the **XML** data format.

+**example.csv**

-This is an example of a re-zoning applications published using the LUCD schema in the **XML** data format. *More applications illustrating additional formatting will be added*.
+This is an example of a re-zoning and development application published using the LUCD schema in the **Comma Separated Values** data format.
+Note that some fields in the data standard are optionally repeated, which can be difficult to encode in CSV format.
+One option for doing so is presented here.

+*More applications illustrating additional formatting will be added*.

 **readme.md**